borg286/sevtech/README.md

 * Replace your horse with Wild Dog Pelt Boots (Speed boost, no fall damage, 2 3 armor)

-* A crucible can turn zombie flesh and hide into glue.
-Useful for making torches throwable, crafting Better with Mods Wooden gears and Slime boots
+* A cauldron/crucible can turn zombie flesh and hide into glue.
+Useful for making torches throwable, crafting Better with Mods Wooden gears and Slime boots.
+Keep 16 around for Blood Magic

-* The AbyssalCraft Crate is silent.

-    * Does not retain items when broken

-    * Does not work with Quark item drop off

-    * Wooden hoppers can't insert nor pull from those

 * Use storage crates (not to be confused with wooden crate).
 It's also silent and it can be gathered with all the items using shift right click.
 Can be used as a limited version of backpack.
 Ideal for resource processing or builds.
 Note that the drop-off button doesn't work with them, so shouldn't be used for primary storage.

     * Another problem: Unable to place a sign onto them, as shift+right click picks them up instead

+* When you remove a single bit (chisel&bits) out of a plank, it will not catch fire.
+Useful to prevent your base from burning to the ground by your fireplace.

 ## Hunting Dimension